 Launch Google Chrome.
 Go to Settings > Show Advanced Settings > Privacy.

-There is an advanced section called “Protect you and your device from dangerous sites” this will cause high disk activity if either your computer is infected with a virus or has either bootleg versions of Windows or Office.
+There is an advanced section called “Protect you and your device from dangerous sites.”
+This will cause high disk activity if either your computer is infected with a virus or has bootleg versions of Windows or Office.
 You can disable it for a while, but then make sure to use Windows Defender to scan your computer.

-Both of these options will make sure that Chrome doesn’t download these sites on the go, which in turn makes sure that no hard disk activity takes place.
+Both of these options will ensure that Chrome doesn’t download content from these sites on the go, which in turn prevents any hard disk activity.
 In the older version of Chrome, this was available as a prefetch.

 - Make sure Chrome is your current, and active Windows.